twitter-archive/torch-autograd/README.md

 Nov 16, 2015: major overhaul.

 Runtime performance was improved dramatically, as well as ease of use with better debugging tools.
-Performance is now withing 30% of a statically described version of an equivalent model (`nn` and `nngraph`).
+Performance is now within 30% of a statically described version of an equivalent model (`nn` and `nngraph`).

 * a compute DAG is now generated and cached based on input tensors's dimensions